-11. Dune reconstruction (Soft Engineering)
+10. Dune reconstruction (soft engineering)

-Redistribution of sediment across a beach profile to increase the dune/crest elevation on the beach.
+Redistribution of sediment across a beach profile to modify the dune/crest elevation on the beach.
 This can sometimes require additional sand it be brought into the system to help build up volume if there is not enough sand locally available.
 The new dune can be replanted to help build resilience and encourage further growth of the dune.

-12. Sea walls (Hard Engineering)
+11. Sea walls (Hard engineering)

-New or replacement vertical, buried, or sloping (i.e. rock revetment) sea walls which prevent the passing of water and sediment between the hinterland and the sea.
+Vertical, buried, or sloping (i.e. rock revetment) sea walls which prevent the passing of water and sediment between the hinterland and the sea.
 Material could include concrete, rock, gabion baskets, or timber.
-This would be a coordinated design approach along a long length of shoreline.
+Could be used as bank protection in estuaries (e.g. Waikanae Estuary).

-13. Stopbanks (Hard Engineering)
+12. Stopbanks (Hard engineering)